Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

     This section is relevant only to the Enterprise edition of Taipy.

-The *cluster* mode is designed to make a Taipy application executes jobs on a remote cluster of distributed workers.
+The *cluster* mode is designed to make Taipy applications execute jobs on a remote cluster of distributed workers.
 The number of machines available in the cluster is unlimited, so the application becomes fully scalable horizontally.
-It can also be adjusted dynamically depending on some load metric.
+It can also be adjusted dynamically depending on some load metrics.

 With the *cluster* mode, a `Job^` asynchronously runs in its own environment.
-At the submission, the job is queued in a RabbitMQ queue.
+When submitted, the job is queued in a RabbitMQ queue.
 When there is a worker available, the job is dequeued and sent to the worker environment to be executed.

-Note that with the *cluster* mode, the submit method is not blocking and returns after the job is queued.
+Note that with the *cluster* mode, the `(Scenario.)submit()^` method is not blocking and returns after the job is queued.
-It means the submit method can return before the job finishes or even before it is dequeued.
+This means the `submit()` method can return before the job finishes or even before it is dequeued.
 Please refer to the [submit entity](../entities/orchestrating-and-job-execution.md#submit-a-scenario-sequence-or-task) section on how to submit jobs.